-Satoshi’s very first transaction on the Bitcoin blockchain embedded the London Times headline: “Chancellor on brink of second bailout for banks” This signaled about the risks of governmental abuse of power to reward the rich and powerful.
+Satoshi’s very first transaction on the Bitcoin blockchain embedded the London Times headline: “Chancellor on brink of second bailout for banks.”
+This signaled the risks of governmental abuse of power to reward the rich and powerful.

-This made Bitcoin’s early narrative not only anti-establishment, but also intertwined with individual economic empowerment.
-Outsiders benefited from BTC’s first major price gains in 2011, a time when economic inequality advanced rapidly & the Occupy Movement was birthed.
+This made Bitcoin’s early narrative not only anti-establishment but also intertwined with individual economic empowerment.
+Outsiders benefited from BTC’s first major price gains in 2011, a time when economic inequality advanced rapidly and the Occupy Movement was birthed.

 Then came the stories of how investors got rich simply by being on the cutting edge of “what’s next.”
 This is the lure of VC and startups in general, and it is reinforced by repetition of founder and early investor glory stories.

-With Bitcoin, anyone could participate in cutting edge wealth creation, even if you don’t understand how it works.
+With Bitcoin, anyone could participate in cutting-edge wealth creation, even if they don’t understand how it works.
 Remember the guy who sold a pizza for BTC who’s now a billionaire?
 Participation by Regular Joes multiplies the repetition of glory stories on the cutting edge.

 Then there is the narrative of BTC as membership in a global, autonomous economy, free of the perennial problems of government incompetence and corruption.
 Both technically and psychologically, Bitcoin offers an escape hatch from increasing distrust in traditional institutions.

-One other that I’ll add is the narrative around fixed supply: the sacred 21M.
+One other story I’ll add is the narrative around fixed supply: the sacred 21M.
 The fixed supply narrative is reinforced by the “money printer go brrrr” narrative.
-And also by the recurring halvening (the pre-scheduled decrease in the supply that can be mined into circulation)
+And also by the recurring halvening (the pre-scheduled decrease in the supply that can be mined into circulation).